 In our kitchens, a microwave oven is an indispensable appliance.
 It has become an integral part of our lifestyle.
-The convenience and affordability make the diffusion of microwave oven unstoppable.
-According to Statista, the global revenue of microwave oven is expected to be $7 billion in 2020, from the sale of 70 million units.
+The convenience and affordability make the diffusion of microwave ovens unstoppable.
+According to Statista, the global revenue of microwave ovens is expected to be $7 billion in 2020, from the sale of 70 million units.
 Both volume and revenue are growing, without facing any limit.
-Among the underlying growth drivers, increasing disposable income, changing lifestyle, increased demand for ready to eat frozen food, and savings in energy and time are prominent ones.
+Among the underlying growth drivers, increasing disposable income, changing lifestyle, increased demand for ready-to-eat frozen food, and savings in energy and time are prominent ones.
 Interestingly, the idea of the microwave oven came out unintentionally.
-In 1945, Percy Spencer surprisingly observed a chocolate bar in his pocket turned into goo, while he was experimenting with microwave at Raytheon.
+In 1945, Percy Spencer surprisingly observed a chocolate bar in his pocket turned into goo, while he was experimenting with microwaves at Raytheon.
 Subsequently, Raytheon started a long journey of invention and evolution of the microwave oven.

 Primitive emergence of microwave oven invention

-Incremental Innovation is at the core of evolution of microwave oven
+Incremental Innovation is at the core of the evolution of the microwave oven

 Change of technology core opened the entry for Japanese